 You need to promote and develop new leaders.
 If that doesn't happen, your team can easily start feeling rudderless and resent you due to not getting enough attention.
 To prevent that, you need to help people within your team grow into leaders.
 Here's 3 things you can do:

-1) Look for those who are already leaders
+1) Look for those who are already acting like leaders

 Promote someone who has already shown initiative and independence.
 Reward patterns of behavior you want to see more of from other members of your team like empathy for others and a willingness to help.

-Also - be careful make sure you're promoting based on merit, and not someone who kisses up to you, or plays politics.
+Also be careful to make sure you're promoting based on merit, and not someone who kisses up to you or plays politics.

 2) Learn how to delegate effectively